 After activating, click on the Members tab from the left side of the Dashboard menu.

-You’ll see a table that shows all the different roles available on your site.
+You’ll see a table showing all the different available roles on your site.
 The default ones that come with WordPress are Administrator, Author, Contributor, Editor, and Subscriber:

 Each role offers different permissions to access different areas of your WordPress site.
 You can learn more about the default roles here.

-To edit one of the default roles, click into one of them, or if you want to create your own role with custom permissions, click on Add New in the top-left corner.
+To Edit one of the default roles, click on one of them.
+Or, if you want to create your own role with custom permissions, click on Add New in the top-left corner.

 Setting the Role Permissions